DallanQ/wyrmspan_1/Manual.md

 NOTE: Your player markers are limited, but all other components are not.
 If you run out of any non-player-marker pieces during the game, use a suitable replacement.

-We're happy to help with missing or broken components.
-Fill out the form found at stonemaiergames.com/replacement-parts

 ## Setup (Page 2)

 Place The Following Items In The Center Of The Table: